cnhnguyen59/employee-management-system/README.md

   ## Description

-  CLI that allowes managers to keep track of their employees
+  CLI that allows managers to keep track of their employees

   - [Installation](#install)
   - [Usage](#usage)